 - Loyalty cards

 - ID cards

 - Credit cards

 Shredders with a CD functionality can also shred CDs and DVDs into tiny particles.
 The shredder can have a dedicated CD slot to shred the optical media.
 Or the paper shredder lets you shred it in the main paper shredding feed.
-Same as with the cards, it is important for recycling that the particles are collected separately so it won’t pollute your shredded paper.
+Same as with the cards, it is important for recycling that the plastic particles are collected separately so it won’t pollute your shredded paper.

 Paper shredder for cardboard

-Manual feed or auto feed shredder
+Manual feed or automatic shredder

 Manual feed paper shredder